convenia/Pigeon/docs/BASICS.md

  ```

 ### Queue
-The `queue` method will receive the name of queue you want to use in the consumer.
-When ypu call it
+The `queue` method will receive the name of the queue you want to use in the consumer.
+When you call it
 the package will automatically declare it for you, so you don't need to declare it manually.

-As second argument, the `queue` method receive some queue properties, passed to broker through `php-amqplib`,
+In the second argument, the `queue` method receives some properties, passed to the broker through `php-amqplib`,
 so you can pass ttl, dead letter exchange, max priority, etc.

 ### Callback
 The consumer callback is a closure that is called every time a message is received.
-It need to contain at last 1 argument, what is the received message.
+It needs to contain at least 1 argument, that is the received message.

 ```php
 use Pigeon;